satanas/nodeschool-session-api-node/README.md

 4. Install MongoDB
 * Download the right MongoDB version from [MongoDB](https://www.mongodb.org/downloads)
-* Create a database directory
+* Create a database directory where you want to store the database files:
 ```
 mkdir data
 ```
-* Install and start a `mongod` process.
+* Install and start a `mongod` process pointing to the directory you just created:
 ```
 mongod --dbpath=data
 ```